Post cover

 }

-Open the demo and type into the input field.
-You can see that value state variable contains the value entered into the input field, and it also updates each time you enter a new value.
+Open the demo and type into the input field. value state variable contains the value entered into the input field that is updated each time you type into the input field.

 The input field is controlled because React sets its value from the state <input value={value} ... />.
 When the user types into the input field, the onChange handler updates the state with the input’s value accessed from the event object: event.target.value.